Mónica Almirall Batet

 During this French-language seminar, young professionals from different artistic disciplines discuss and compare various approaches to contemporary art, confronting their own, often radically different, artistic realities.

 Tell us a little bit about you and your work: how is the relationship between the two of them?
-Explain to us the journey that brought you to where you are professionally?
+Explain to us the journey that has brought you to where you are professionally?
 What do you love about your work?

 I initially approached performing arts through dance.
 It is my great passion.
 Working with the body and its expressive possibilities are always present in what I do.
 But little by little I became more interested in the theater.
 So I studied drama as an actress at the Insitut del Teatre de Barcelona.
 That’s quite a classical background.